adityapaul/adityapaul.github.io/index.markdown

 ### Research

 My research has largely focused on quantum computing and quantum engineering, specifically in atomic systems.
-At Duke, my work focuses on using computational optimization methods to find best practices for sympathetic cooling of trapped ions.
+At Duke, my work focused on using computational optimization methods to find best practices for sympathetic cooling of trapped ions.
 At Princeton, I designed, built, and characterized optical modulators to generate large-scale focus arrays for neutral-atom trapping and quantum computation.

+At the moment, I'm working in the lab of [Kiyoul Yang](https://sites.google.com/g.harvard.edu/y-lab), where I focus on photonic inverse design and quantum photonics.

 ### Miscellanea

 Outside of the lab, I love television shows and food.
 I especially love ranking things as a general practice; I maintain spreadsheets of my favorite TV shows and restaurants and either rank or rate them.
 My latest watch has been Barry on HBO.
+I'm a huge animal person: I have a 4-year-old beagle named Nico, and live with my partner's 2-year-old ragdoll cat Farah.

 This website is a work in progress!
 I'm using Jekyll's `minima` theme, and heavy inspiration was drawn from [Lukas Lehner's](https://lukaslehner.github.io) website.